KQM-git/TCL/mechanics/equipment/artifacts.md

 * 2 Piece Set Bonus: Elemental Burst DMG +20%
 * Using an Elemental Burst increases all party members' ATK by 20% for 12s.
 This effect cannot stack.
 {% endtab %}

+{% tab title="Findings" %}
+* There are inconsistencies in whether a character wielding 4NO can receive the 4-pc Set Bonus on their Elemental Burst or not.
+Check the Evidence Vault for more details.
+{% endtab %}
 {% endtabs %}

 ### Pale Flame